List of ambassadors of China to the United States

 The ambassador of China to the United States is the official representative of the People's Republic of China to the United States.
 The current ambassador is Xie Feng.
 The official full title of the office is the ambassador extraordinary and plenipotentiary of the People's Republic of China to the United States of America.

 List of representatives

 This is a list of diplomatic representatives from China to the United States.
-It includes envoys of the Qing dynasty and the Republic of China (ROC) from 1875 to 1978, and those of the People's Republic of China (PRC) since 1973.
+It includes envoys of the Qing dynasty and the Republic of China from 1875 to 1978, and those of the People's Republic of China since 1973.